balajisaw07/weather-app-1/README.md

 #### `npm start`

-Run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Run the front-end app in development mode on port 4000.
+Open [http://localhost:4000](http://localhost:4000) to view it in your browser.
 The page will reload if you make edits.

+#### `npm run start-backend`

+Run the back-end app in development mode.
+By default, it will run on port 3000 (or the port specified in `backend/app.js`).

+#### `npm run start-all`

+Run both the front-end and back-end apps concurrently in development mode.
+This will run the front-end on port 4000 and the back-end on port 3000.

 #### `npm test`